Read Felicity's story about being a live-in carer

 There’s so much that Sharon enjoys, and her motability vehicle means that she has the increased freedom and independence to do it all: we’ve been able to accept invitations to see family members; regularly get into town to visit the shops and have a walk around; and go on trips to the castle grounds.
 Debbie, Sharon’s sister, often joins us.
 And of course, we go to the library so Sharon can choose her audiobooks.

 Sharon has a loving, caring, and supportive family who live only a stone’s throw away from her new bungalow.
 They are a big part of Sharon’s life: her Mum, Dad, and sister all visit often, which is very reassuring for her.
 Her dad, Geoff, sometimes takes Sharon for a walk, and she reads with her mum Shirley.
 Sometimes they’ll listen to music together, or just sit and chat.

 I know that participating in day-to-day tasks is something else that really makes Sharon happy.
 She likes to be involved in cooking, doing the dishes, and bringing the washing in off the line.
 I can really tell that completing these tasks gives Sharon a great sense of satisfaction, increasing her confidence and helping her feel at home in her new bungalow.

 I’ve really noticed Sharon becoming less withdrawn and more interested in getting out and enjoying life – and her overall mood has improved tremendously.
 If such positive changes can be made in six months, we can’t wait to see what the rest of the year holds!

 We’re always on the look-out for naturally compassionate people with a real calling to care for people on a one-to-one basis.

 If, like Felicity, you’re interested in becoming a carer, get in touch today to chat about the opportunities.
-Call us today or find the latest carer jobs with Helping Hands.Find your next job
+Call us today or find the latest carer jobs if you are interested in working with Helping Hands, a leading live in care provider.Find your next job

 Other people are interested in...